Now could be a perfect time to consider a move to Portugal from USA.

 Since then, it has seen dramatic drops in drug overdoses, HIV, and drug-related crime.

-3. Low gun crime
+3. Low Gun Crime

 You might be surprised to discover that Portugal has some of the most relaxed gun ownership laws in the EU.
 Portuguese citizens can own guns for hunting, target shooting, pest control and collecting.